Skip to main content

 The required monthly search volume a topic must have in the local market.
 Topics below this threshold are rejected as low demand.

 The automated set of checks that filters topics into rejection reasons.
-Topics can be rejected as duplicated, already ranking, insufficient products, irrelevant products, or low demand.
+The exact number and labels of rejection reasons may vary, but they can include categories such as duplicated, already ranking, insufficient products, irrelevant products, or low demand.

 How it works